What is Impermanence?

 Why it matters in practice

 The teaching is clinical, not aesthetic.
-When impermanence is seen in Vipassanā practice — rather than merely thought about — the tendency to grip pleasant experience and push away unpleasant experience begins to loosen on its own.
-The argument is that dukkha (suffering) is produced by the gripping, not by the changing, and so when the gripping subsides the suffering does too.
+When impermanence is seen in Vipassanā§ practice, rather than merely thought about, the tendency to grip pleasant experience and push away unpleasant experience begins to loosen on its own.
+The argument is that dukkha (suffering) is produced by the gripping, not by the changing.
+When the gripping subsides the suffering does too.
 The recognition is treated as something to be lived into, not concluded.

 Where it appears in the index